NVIDIA-Omniverse/kit-extension-sample-scatter/exts/omni.example.ui_scatter_tool/Tutorial/Scatter_Tool_Guide.md

 A `ScrollingFrame` will contain each function and nest it in one column.

-Notice that `_build_axis` is called three times with arguments to identify which Axis it will represent.
+Notice that `_build_axis` is called three times with arguments to identify which axis it will represent.

-After the frame is built, add a `GO` button to start the Scatter.
+After the frame is built, add a `GO` button that will start the scatter.

 ```python
     def _build_fn(self):